Dynamic Independent Component/Vector Analysis: Time-Variant Linear Mixtures Separable by Time-Invariant Beamformers: Introduction

 \section{Introduction}

 Independent Component Analysis (ICA) is a popular method proposed for Blind Source Separation (BSS) \cite{herault1987, comon1994, cardoso1998}.
 Signals observed on $d$ sensors are assumed to be linear mixtures of $d$ ``original'' signals, which are mutually independent in the statistical sense.
-The mixing model is static, given by
+The linear mixing model is given by

-where $\x$ is a $d\times 1$ vector of the mixed signals; $\A$ is a $d\times d$ non-singular time-invariant mixing matrix; and ${\bf s}$ is a $d\times 1$ vector of the original independent signals.
-In this determined scenario where $\A$ is a square matrix, the goal can be formulated as to estimate $\A^{-1}$ through finding a square de-mixing matrix ${\bf W}$ such that the signals ${\bf Wx}$ are as independent as possible.
+where $n=1,\dots,N$ is the sample index, $\x^n$ is a $d\times 1$ vector of the observed mixed signals at time $n$; $\A^n$ is a $d\times d$ non-singular mixing matrix; and ${\bf s}^n$ is a $d\times 1$ vector of the original independent signals.
+Since $\A^n$ are square and non-singular, the model is referred to as {\em determined}.
+We speak about the {\em static} mixing case when $\A^n$ is constant over $n$.
+ICA can be formulated as to estimate $(\A^n)^{-1}$ through finding square de-mixing matrices ${\bf W}^n$ such that the signals ${\bf W}^n\x^n$ are as independent as possible.
+It is the indeterminacy of BSS (as well as of ICA) that the order and scales of ${\bf s}^n$ cannot be retrieved without additional information.

-This formulation has become very popular mainly due to its mathematical tractability and wide applicability to real-world problems.
-It has been deeply studied and, currently, ICA and its extensions such as Independent Vector Analysis (IVA), have matured to a large extent \cite{lee1998,hyvarinen2001,cichocki2002,comon2010handbook}.
-Surveys of the BSS- and ICA-related literature have been provided in many articles; see, e.g., \cite{adali2014b} and the corresponding special issue on source separation.
+The determined static formulation has become very popular mainly due to its mathematical tractability and wide applicability.
+The problem has been deeply studied and, currently, ICA and its extension to joint separation of several mixtures (data sets) such as Independent Vector Analysis (IVA), have matured to a large extent \cite{lee1998,hyvarinen2001,cichocki2002,comon2010handbook,adali2014b} .
+For most recent contributions to the area see, e.g., \cite{kitamura2018,brendel2020}.

-In this paper, we present a new extension of ICA and IVA to a class of dynamic mixtures, where the mixing parameters can be variable in time.
-Problems of time-varying mixtures have rarely been addressed in the context of BSS mixing models \cite{yeredor2003,weisman2006}.
-Many works have, however, been aimed at on-line recursive implementations of static mixture-based methods, as they are needed in real-world situations such as for the BSS of moving speakers \cite{nesta2011b,taniguchi2014,khan2015}.
+In many applications, however, it is necessary to consider the time-variant mixing model, which we will refer to as {\em dynamic}.
+For example, in audio or biomedical applications it happens that the mixing environment is changing in time, sources are moving, some new sources can appear randomly in time and some other may disappear.
+There is therefore a need to estimate the mixing/de-mixing matrix in an adaptive manner, respecting the dynamic nature of the data.